Phenarax-ui/AxiomOS-Justicar/README.md

 Open Source: GNU Affero General Public License v3.0 (AGPL-3.0) for public, non-commercial, and FOSS use
 Commercial: A separate commercial license with revenue share terms for SaaS deployments and enterprise use Defense/National Security: A restricted exception for authorized DoD and allied national security entities requiring proprietary extensions
+This notice reflects intent only and does not constitute a license grant.
+All rights remain reserved until the dual license is formally published.
+For early licensing inquiries: eli.pruett.775@gmail.com